freelawproject/free.law/content/pages/fundraiser/2018-recap.md

  - Uploading [nearly our entire collection of PACER data][ia] to the Internet Archive for preservation and dissemination.
 (This effort is ongoing!)

-We also just received two of the spots in [the American Bar Association's list of top legal apps of 2018][aba] — one for RECAP and the other for CourtListener!
+We also just received two spots on [the American Bar Association's list of top legal apps of 2018][aba] — one for RECAP and the other for CourtListener.

 2018 has been busy!